-Dimension D is the minimum clearance that must be maintained to the wall (→ Section 5.4).
+The right-hand corner of the building is shown here.
+Dimension C is the minimum clearance that must be maintained to the wall (→ Section 5.4).
+Dimension D varies for the lefthand corner of the building.

-4.1.3 Protective zone for flat-roof installation
+Protective zone for flat-roof installation 4.1.6